-The Overby Center for Southern Journalism and Politics will present a program on Soggy Sweat’s iconic Whiskey Speech on Wednesday, March 25.
+The Overby Center for Southern Journalism and Politics will present a program on Soggy Sweat’s iconic Whiskey Speech on Tuesday, March 24.
+This date is changed from the earlier announcement because of scheduling conflicts.
 The program will feature a screening of a documentary film on the speech followed by a discussion of the historical context and importance of the speech.
 Cosponsors for the event are the University of Mississippi School of Law, the Mississippi Judicial College, and the Lafayette County Bar Association.

-The Overby Center for Southern Journalism and Politics will present a program on Soggy Sweat’s iconic Whiskey Speech on Wednesday, March 25.
+The Overby Center for Southern Journalism and Politics will present a program on Soggy Sweat’s iconic Whiskey Speech on Tuesday, March 24.
+This date is changed from the earlier announcement because of scheduling conflicts.
 The program will feature a screening of a documentary film on the speech followed by a discussion of the historical context and importance of the speech.
 Cosponsors for the event are the University of Mississippi School of Law, the Mississippi Judicial College, and the Lafayette County Bar Association.

 Southern Views & Current Topics